DiSSCo/kb/README.md

 The first Beta version is now availabe at [know.dissco.eu](https://know.dissco.eu/)!

 We would like to ask you to help us to improve and test the DiSSCo Knowlegde base, and use this place for feedback and suggestions.
+Please use the [GitHub issues](https://github.com/DiSSCo/kb/issues) section in this repo for you public feedback.

 # Getting Started
 To get started, please go to [know.dissco.eu](https://know.dissco.eu/) and browse to the Projects and its Clusters.
 If you notice any improvement in the content, general layout, user facilities, discoverability or any other feature, please leave us your feedback [here](https://github.com/DiSSCo/kb/issues).